 18.1.
 Source data

-SURVEY DATA: The population is 7 seaports and for national passenger transport 1 sea transport enterprise (national lines).
+SURVEY DATA: The population is five seaports and for national passenger transport one sea transport enterprise (large national lines).
 Census has been used.
+There was a separate census for sea transport enterprises servicing national ports.

-ADMINISTRATIVE DATA: EMDE (Estonian Maritime Documents Exchange) data of ship visits is disseminated in statisticaldatabase of Statistics Estonia, but not used for dataset F2.
+ADMINISTRATIVE DATA: EMDE (Estonian Maritime Documents Exchange) MSW data on ship visits are published in Statistics Estonia's statistical database but not used for dataset F2.

 Carriage of goods by vessels – time of departure/arrival of the vessel; quarter; reporting port; direction; port of loading/unloading; maritime coastal area; type of cargo; group of goods; flag state; type of vessel; vessel size class; quantity of loaded/unloaded goods; quantity of transit goods; number of containers and roll-on/roll-off units: full and empty; number of containers and roll-on/roll-off units: empty; gross tonnage of vessel; IMO number of vessel Passenger transport by vessels – time of departure/arrival of the vessel; quarter; reporting port; direction; port of embarking/disembarking; maritime coastal area; flag state; type of vessel; vessel size class; number of outward/inward passengers; number of cruise passengers; number of cruise passengers starting/finishing their voyage; gross tonnage of vessel; IMO number of vessel

-Sea transport enterprise data of national passenger transport by main national routes: Number of maritime transport journeys; Number of maritime transport passengers; Passenger turnover of maritime transport
+Sea transport enterprise data on national passenger transport by main national routes: number of maritime transport journeys; number of maritime transport passengers; passenger turnover of maritime transport

 All data are transmitted quarterly to CNA.